What Are Cannabinoids and Why Are They So Beneficial?

 - CBG also has antibacterial properties.
 It is known to kill or slow down the growth of bacteria, especially in its acidic form, CBGA.

-- CBG can also fight cancer.
-Together with THC-A, CBG could stop the growth of colorectal cancer cells, as well as block the receptors that contribute to cancer cell growth.
+- CBG can fight cancer.
+Together with THC-A, CBG could stop the growth of colorectal cancer cells and block the receptors that contribute to cancer cell growth.
 Yet, another connection between cannabinoids and cancer.

-Since it’s non-psychotropic, CBG has great potential for medicinal use, but further research is necessary to determine its exact effects.
+Since it’s non-psychotropic, CBG shows great potential for medicinal use, but further research is necessary to determine its exact effects.

 Like other minor cannabinoids, its medicinal effects still haven’t been researched extensively.

-- CBN is another one of the cannabinoids for pain relief, due to its anti-inflammatory properties.
+- CBN is another one on the list of cannabinoids for pain relief due to its anti-inflammatory properties.

 - CBN has some antibacterial properties, particularly on resistant bacteria strains.